somali-nlp/somali-dialect-classifier/docs/reference/metrics-schema.md

 # Metrics Schema Specification

+**Schema specification for metrics files in the Somali NLP data pipeline ensuring data integrity and reliable dashboard aggregation.**

+**Last Updated:** 2025-11-21

 This document defines the schema specification for metrics files in the Somali NLP data pipeline.
 All metrics files must conform to this schema to ensure data integrity and reliable dashboard aggregation.

 ## Schema Version: 3.0